luca-giunti/share/PeVatron_metrics_pointsource/README.md

 Each .txt file contains 4 column.
 - First column: Spectral Index of the simulated source
-- Second column: Energy cutoff of the simulated source (TeV) of the simulated source
+- Second column: Energy cutoff (TeV) of the simulated source
 - Third colun: List of Flux normalizations at 1 TeV (mCrab) of the simulated source
 - Fourth column: List of 95% C.L. lower limits (TeV)